Interstate 74 in Illinois: Bloomington–Normal to Indiana state line

 The concurrency then meets US 150 in Bloomington before I-55 branches southwestward at the I-55 Business (I-55 Bus.) interchange.
 After that, US 51 branches southward at US 51 Bus.
 I-74 then travels southeastward at this point.
 Along the way, it meets two local roads serving Downs and Le Roy, respectively; US 136; IL 54; another local road near Mansfield; IL 47; and another local road near Mahomet.
 As it approaches Champaign, it then comes across I-57, then Prospect Avenue, and then Neil Street.
 For Urbana, it serves Lincoln Avenue, US 45, and IL 130.
 After leaving the city of Urbana, it then serves two local roads for St. Joseph and Ogden, IL 49, another local road for Oakwood, and US 150.
 At this point, I-74 becomes a freeway bypass of Danville.
 In Tilton, it serves G Street as well as US 150/IL 1.
 After crossing the Vermilion River, it then meets Bowman Road and Lynch Road.
 Shortly after the Lynch Road interchange, I-74 crosses the Indiana state line.

 History

+Construction of original road began in 1956, with the first portion opened by 1958.
+South of Moline, the bridges over the Rock River were completed some years before they were opened to traffic.
+They were finally put into service on October 7, 1964, when a temporary terminus on 27th Street was opened.
+The section of Interstate 74 from there through Moline was opened on December 10, 1975.

+The Murray Baker Bridge was repaired in 1984.